Hair Color

 VIVIDS

-Vivid hair colors are typically semi-permanent (stains) that are usually bright fashion colors (purple, blue, red, yellow, etc.) or not naturally existing hair colors (rose gold, silver, lavender, etc.).
+Vivid hair colors are typically semi-permanent (stains) that are usually bright Fashion Colors (purple, blue, red, yellow, etc.) or other not naturally existing hair colors (rose gold, silver, lavender, etc.).
 This means that they are not permanent and will eventually fade over time.
-The life of a vivid color on your hair is short, and even shorter with pastels.
+The life of a vivid color on your hair is short, and even shorter with Pastels.
 This has to do with the size of the color molecules as well as the porosity of your hair and other factors.
 This means that you will have to do more frequent upkeep with your bright vivid or pastel hair colors.

 To achieve a bright, bold or pastel vivid color your stylist must lighten your natural hair to a pale blonde first.
 Not all hair can achieve this level of lightness, therefore not all vivid colors are an option for some people.
 Vivids are applied dry, so after lightening your stylist will blow-dry your hair before applying the vivids in the colors and placement of your choosing.* Plan to be in the salon longer than usual when doing a vivid, because of this double-process.